jphan0/spot/README.md

 # Spot

-The purpose of this project is exploitation of the Spotify API as well as to avoid the use of jQuery by replacing it with Alpine.js.
+This project tends to investigate the Spotify API as well as the lightweight Alpine.js framework.
 Featured in this project is the Laravel-Spotify package, a Spotify Web API wrapper for Laravel which provides straight forward methods for each endpoint and a fluent interface for optional parameters.
-Song previews are also available for select tracks available upon search.
+Song previews are also available for select tracks which are available upon search.

 ![Screenshot of Spot](https://github.com/jphan0/spot/blob/main/ss.png)